Abies concolor: Subspecies

 As treated here, there are two subspecies; these are also variously treated at either the lower rank of variety by some authors, or as distinct species by others:

 Botanical collection

 White fir was first collected by Augustus Fendler on his expedition to the Santa Fe area of New Mexico in 1846–1847.
-Fender's patron George Engelmann, a St. Louis area physician and botanist, then described the plant.
-This tree was first collected in California by William Lobb on his expedition to California of 1849–1853, after it was overlooked by David Douglas in his 1825–27 expedition to the Pacific coast region.
+Fendler's patron George Engelmann, a St. Louis area physician and botanist, then described the plant.
+This tree was first collected in California by William Lobb on his expedition to California of 1849–1853, after it was overlooked by David Douglas in his 1825–1827 expedition to the Pacific coast region.

 The specific epithet concolor means "all one color".

 Distribution

 This tree is native to the mountains of western North America from the southern Cascade Range in Oregon, south throughout California and into the Sierra de San Pedro Mártir in northern Baja California, and south throughout the Colorado Plateau and southern Rocky Mountains in Utah and Colorado, and into the isolated mountain ranges of southern Arizona, New Mexico, and Northern Mexico.
 It naturally occurs between 900 and 3400 m above sea level.